GeoscienceAustralia/dea-knowledge-hub/setup/README.rst

 Instances
 ---------

+**Pre-built instance:**

 There are two available pre-built instances: the `Digital Earth Australia Sandbox`_ and the `National Computational Infrastructure`_ (NCI).
 The Sandbox is suitable for all users, containing a representative sample of available data.
 The NCI contains all available data, but users must apply and be approved to gain an account.

 .. _Digital Earth Australia Sandbox: sandbox.rst
 .. _National Computational Infrastructure: NCI/README.rst

+**Building your own instance:**

+There are two options for building your own instance: the `Cube in a Box`_ or an `Independent Install`_.
+The Cube in a Box option uses a reference installation of the Open Data Cube, which will automatically install the required packages.
+Performing an independent install is more complex, but will allow you full control over the install.
+Both options allow you to install the ODC on either your local machine or a cloud instance.

+.. _Cube in a Box: CIAB/README.rst
+.. _Independent Install: independent.rst

 Examples
 --------